Cliche Christianity Scott Pauley

 Do we even think about the things we are saying?

 I hear this cliche Christianity in my own prayers.
 It is easy to criticize the “vain repetition” of other groups and false religions, but what about MY vain repetition?
-The same words used again and again.
-Without heart.
-Without thought.
-Without meaning.
+The same words are used again and again.
+Without a heart, without thought, without meaning.

 I hear this cliche Christianity in so much preaching.
 All of us who speak frequently are guilty of it.
 We fall back on words and fillers that are comfortable.
 Easy.
 But are they true?
 Do they express God’s meaning to the hearers?

-I hear this cliche Christianity in every day conversation.
-Believers frequently use their “church language” with very little consideration of what it means to them and to others.
+I hear this cliché Christianity in everyday conversation.
+Believers frequently use their “church language” with very little consideration of what it means to them and others.
 This is not to say that we should do away with old words and expressions – only that we should use them carefully and meaningfully.

 One example may help.
 God commands, “Thou shalt not take the name of the LORD thy God in vain” (Exodus 20:7).
 Yet this principle is regularly violated by believers.
 Dr. Frank Sells said many years ago that we take God’s name in vain anytime His name is on our lips and not in our hearts!
 When we fail to honor Him and hallow His name in our hearts, we have used His name lightly.